nowane/eatspiration/README.md

   - A description field.
   - A button which when clicked, creates an input field for the used ingredients.
 There can be as many fields added as needed (array).
   - A button which when clicked, creates an input field for the preperation steps of the dish.
 There can be as many fields added as needed (array).

+  Whenever a user edits a recipe they have submitted earlier, the earlier stored information is still in place, so the user does not need to fill out the whole page again.

 [Back to table of content](#table-of-content)